Lee-Chun-Yi/NCKU-Quadrotor-Navigation/troubleshooting.md

 6. Once the blue LED is blinking rapidly, the bootloader is active.
+   > once in the bootloader mode, make sure the driver of bootloader in zadig is WinUSB.

-7. In the dialog, click **"Initiate bootloader cold boot."**
+8. In the dialog, click **"Initiate bootloader cold boot."**

-8. Select the firmware:
+9. Select the firmware:

    * Either the **latest official release**, or
    * Manually browse to a `.bin` file from the [GitHub Releases](https://github.com/bitcraze/crazyflie-firmware/releases)

-9. Click **"Program"**, wait until flashing completes.
+10. Click **"Program"**, wait until flashing completes.

-10. Click **"Restart in firmware mode"** to reboot and exit recovery.
+11. Click **"Restart in firmware mode"** to reboot and exit recovery.

 More information: [Bitcraze-Recovery firmware flashing](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/recovery-mode/)